uport-project/uport-identity/CONTRIBUTING.md

 A pull request being merged into `develop` needs to be reviewed by at least two members of the uport team.

 ### Merging into master
 A pull request being merged into `master` needs to be reviewed by a security team that is external to the uport team.
-These pull request ideally only originate from the `develop` branch which has been reviewed by the uport team.
-All contracts that are being merged also needs to be deployed on the *relevant networks* with the addresses specified in the `build/contracts` folder.
+To prepare for this make a branch from `develop` called `release/<semver-number>` and make neccesary preparations.
+Then make a pull request to `master`.
+The `develop` branch has been reviewed by the uport team and should generally be in a good state.
+The external review team audits the newly created branch.
+If there are changes needed they are made in this branch.
+Once the external team are happy with the state of the contracts make sure that contracts are deployed on the *relevant networks*.
+The release branch can then be merged into `master`, and also `develop`.

 #### Relevant networks
 Right now the networks we want the contracts deployed on are `ropsten (testnet)` and ethereums `mainnet`.